jh282/cloud-deployment-and-hosting/README.md

 - Add testing to the build pipeline to ensure the service has come up and is accessible as expected.
 - Restructure the code into more meaningful modules, making them more segmented and  easier to manage going forward.
 - Export application logs from the containers to a centralised place, e.g. Cloudwatch.
 Allowing alerting to be implemented to identify any problems with the service.
+- Implement Terraform workspaces so that isolated infrastructure can be deployed for different environments or branches using the same code throughout.
+This allows for more testing earlier on in the development process, adding assurances that the code will work before moving it to the next stage.